 No doubt it is the same with a human being, as the following story, also taken from Suzuki (1993, pp. 92-93), illustrates:

 Since 1949, our Mrs. Yano has been working with new educational methods for developing ability, and every day she trains the infants of the school to memorize and recite Issa’s well-known haiku.
 [A haiku is a short Japanese poem consisting only of three lines.]… Children who at first could not memorize one haiku after hearing it ten times were able to do so in the second term after three to four hearings, and in the third term after only one hearing.

 By combining cognitive training with the systematic teaching of reading that targets both the brain’s sounding out area and the VWFA, while applying fundamental learning principles, the way is paved to improve the reading and writing abilities of children with dyslexia — and help them overcome their challenges.

 Watch our playlist of customer reviews and experience how Edublox’s dyslexia treatment program helps overcome dyslexia signs and symptoms, and book a free consultation to discuss your child’s learning needs.
-We cater for a variety of dyslexia types.
+We cater to a variety of dyslexia types.

 Medically reviewed by Dr. Zelda Strydom (MBChB).